 DIY Ring Light

-I'm a very passionate hobbyist when it comes to photography.
+I'm a very passionate hobbyist in photography.
 But unfortunately, passion doesn't cut me a check for my equipment, so DIY hacks are often necessary.
 Today, I will show you how to make your ring light for about $30.
 It won't be fancy, it won't have bells and whistles, but it will add a pretty little ring around your pupils in photos—and that’s the goal.

 To get started, you’ll need the following tools: